TomRosen/doodjs/README.md

 ### `d-bind`

-Will bind given value the specefied propertie of the element.
+Will bind the given value the specefied property of the element.

 ```html
 <div d-bind:class="class"></div>